 Another common security concern about Bitcoin is a 51 percent attack.
 Essentially, if a group of individuals or a single person owns more than half of the Bitcoin network’s computing power, they could fork the main blockchain and commit fraud.
 This has not typically been a problem, although the Ghash.io mining pool got close to 50 percent.
 That instance also showed that the Bitcoin community is willing to regulate itself, as the problem resolved itself.

-Overall, Bitcoin tends to be safe thanks to its encryption, its transparent nature, and the fact that it is decentralized.
+Overall, having got through some of these growing pains, Bitcoin tends to be safe thanks to its encryption, its transparent nature, and the fact that it is decentralized.

 Not only was Bitcoin the first cryptocurrency, but it was also one of the first projects to showcase decentralization, along with all of the benefits associated with it.
 The decentralization of Bitcoin contrasts sharply with fiat currencies, which are controlled by governments or with any system controlled by a central player.